jmaris/keepsafe-server/doc.md

       ```json
       {
-        challengeUuid:"692b034e-f05a-47ba-8c52-e92406f20b81",
+        challengeUUID:"692b034e-f05a-47ba-8c52-e92406f20b81",
         challenge:"Zm9lemhvZ2ZpemVob2ZpaGFlb2loZmFva2VucGZzb2Jpc2hkb3A="
+        nonce:"dhzdn729pemVob2ZpaGFlb2loZmFva2VucGZzb2df798dhdz0="
       }
       ```

-2. The user sends a request to /Login
+6. The user sends a request to /Login

-   1. The user enters their username and passphrase, the client derives the private key as during registration
+   1. The user enters their username and passphrase, the client derives the private and public key as during registration ==> `publicKey`

    2. Using the private key, the client decrypts the previously obtained challenge ==> `answer`